 Detoxing From Codeine

 Knowing how to stop taking codeine in a safe manner is essential when deciding to get clean and sober.
-There is a risk of experiencing severe withdrawal symptoms if the drug is abruptly stopped, so detoxification should only be accomplished through a medically monitored detox program.
-These medical detox programs will create a tapering schedule that will ease the person off the codeine safely, allowing the body to adjust.
+There is a risk of experiencing severe withdrawal symptoms if the drug is abruptly stopped, so detoxification should only be accomplished through a residential detox.
+These residential detox programs will create a tapering schedule that will ease the person off the codeine safely, allowing the body to adjust.

 While withdrawal symptoms can be somewhat regulated through tapering, some unpleasant symptoms are unavoidable.
 These symptoms will be managed through medications and treatments that will help minimize discomfort.